Google Maps Service: Transforming lives and businesses all over!

 June 2005, Google launched Google Maps API to enable developers to integrate Google Maps into websites.
 Now, it is excited to launch the next-gen of Google Maps business- comprising streamlined API products and advanced industry solutions to drive innovation.

-Today Google offer solutions tailored for asset tracking companies and real-time ride-sharing.
+Today Google offers solutions tailored for asset tracking companies and real-time ride-sharing.
 You just need to embed the Google Maps navigation experience directly into your app to optimize the customer experience.
 Streamlined products can now create location-based experiences, which is magnificent.

 16 July 2018, a new pricing model for Google Maps API usage